branBeckett/data-science-projects/README.md

 Analysis of used car listings from the German classifieds site eBay Kleineanzeigen.

-`Python` `Pandas`
+`Python` `Pandas` `NumPy`

 ---

 [**Visualizing Earnings Based on College Majors**](https://github.com/branBeckett/data-science-portfolio/blob/master/visualizing-earnings/visualizing-earnings.ipynb)

-An exploration of earnings after college based on majors, and a look at some statistics for each major.
+An exploration of earnings of individuals after graduation based on their college majors, and a look at some statistics for each major.

 `Python` `Pandas` `Matplotlib`